OP-TEE/optee_docs/building/gits/build.rst

        .. code-block:: bash

-        $ repo init -u https://github.com/OP-TEE/manifest.git --reference $HOME/devel/optee-ref
+        $ repo init -u https://github.com/OP-TEE/manifest.git --partial-clone --reference $HOME/devel/optee-ref

-    4. The rest is the same above, but now it will only take a couple of seconds to clone a forest.
+    4. The rest is the same above, but now it will only take less than a minute to clone a forest.

 Normally '1' and '2' above is something you will only do once.
 Also if you